Dr. Lyudmila Sarder Receives Rave Reviews from Lakeland Regional Health and AdventHealth Cancer Institute for Research

-Lakeland, FL, Aug.
-21, 2023 (GLOBE NEWSWIRE) -- AdventHealth Cancer Institute proudly unveiled findings that mark a significant milestone in the cancer research field.
-Meanwhile, Lakeland Regional Health takes great pride in their resident physician who played a pivotal role in the research.
+Lakelan, FL, Aug.
+22, 2023 (GLOBE NEWSWIRE) -- AdventHealth Cancer Institute proudly unveiled findings that mark a significant milestone in the cancer research field.
+Meanwhile, Lakeland Regional Health takes great pride in their resident physician who played a pivotal role in the research

 Photo: Dr. Lyudmila Sarder, MD, Resident Physician at Lakeland Regional Health, with Dr. Luis Daniel Lugo, MD, Program Director, Internal Medicine, Lakeland Regional Health | Lakeland, Florida